corbienassisdev/TRex-Brain/README.md

-# T-Rex Brain : an agent learns to play a game through
+# T-Rex Brain : neural-net and genetic algorithm

 Recoding the T-Rex game from Chrome browser, then add an AI based on neural networks and genetic algorithms \o/